kwitful/pyTorch-for-NLP/chapter2-basicANNS/chapter2-part1-ann_regression.md

 print("Model saved successfully!")
 ```

-- **Saving Model Weights**: Allows reuse of the trained model without retraining.
+- **Model Save**: Saves learned parameters for reuse.

 ---

+## Final Notes
-This concludes the tutorial.
-You now have a deeper understanding of building ANNs for regression tasks using PyTorch.
-Happy coding!
+You now have a complete ANN for regression tasks, including explanations of every step.
+Use this structure for similar projects!